iBaa/PlexConnect/support/IOS_jailbreak/readme.txt

   Safari download manager (Cydia) ifile (cydia)

+To keep plexconnect running without your wifi shutting off turn on airplay mode reconnect desired wifi restart ios device unlock ios device to enable wifi while in airplane mode

 Install cydelete & python using cydia from this repo (note you may need to install python a few times from the repo): http://cydia.myrepospace.com/plexconnect

 Install wget on your IOS device
   "apt-get install wget"

-Install plexconnect in /Applications/PlexConnect on the jailbroken ios device "chmod +x /Applications/PlexConnect/support/IOS_jailbreak/install.bash" prior to running issue this command
-  "./install.bash"
-  install by using this command

 If on iOS 6.1.3-6.1.5 run this via mobileterminal "./fix.bash"